 Among the topics covered by the research project were:

 · Alignment between immigrant talent and tech employer needs (necessary soft skills vs. hard skills);

 · Push and pull factors for foreign talent in BC;

 · Best practices for BC’s tech sector focused on easing the transition for newcomers;

 · Available settlement and integration services and supports for newcomers and their families.

 These findings were gathered through three focus groups and additional one-on-one interviews with representatives from 31 different tech companies located in BC’s Lower-Mainland/Southwest region.

 Below are the key recommendations, which have been summarized in a project report:

 · Policymakers should have easy-to-use information and websites that streamline the overall paperwork employers must complete;

-· Government should BC tech employers with access to a database of newcomer’s skills and qualifications that are collected during their application process;
+· Government should provide BC tech employers with access to a database of newcomer’s skills and qualifications that are collected during their application process;

 · Universities should have incentives to work with their students after graduation to help them find jobs and stay in BC’s tech industry;